-70 Lowe Street provides many spaces for different types of activities and emotional needs including a reflection room, sports lounge (with Foxtel available), an art studio, hairdressing salon.
+70 Lowe Street provides many spaces for different types of activities and emotional needs including a reflection room, sports lounge, an art studio, hairdressing salon.

 A sensory room is available to those needing sensory support and a dedicated family room with sofa bed is available for family who need to stay overnight.